nicohlr/ipychart/docs/docs/user_guide/usage.md

 # Usage

 The ipychart API is composed of only one **Chart** class which allow you to create all types of chart.
-This class takes 3 arguments as input : **data**, **kind** and **options**.
-This three arguments have a particular structure to match the backend Chart.js API.
+This class takes 4 arguments as input : **data**, **kind**, **options** and **colorscheme**.
+This arguments have a particular structure to match the backend Chart.js API.
 If you don't respect the structure of these arguments the package may not work.

 In this section, we will go through each argument to present its use and its structure.
 But before that, let's start with a little aside to compare the APIs of Chart.js and ipychart.